If at all possible, ensure that EVERY SINGLE PERSON who works for you is also a customer of your company.

 They’ll learn the various “tricks” to make IVR navigation easier & quicker.

-They’ll master the use of various alerts when different situations occur (low balance, high $ transactions, etc.).
+They’ll master the use of various alerts when different situations occur (low balance, high $ transactions, direct debits, etc.).

 They’ll better understand various options available, for example, when a customer reaches the daily cash withdrawal maximum.